masa-finance/masa-oracle/docs/ai-protocol-node/twitter-data.md

 ### Conclusion

-The `/data/tweets` endpoint in the Masa Oracle Node API provides a rich foundation for developing decentralized applications that can interact with social media data in real-time.
+The `/data/tweets` endpoint in the Masa Protocol Node API provides a rich foundation for developing decentralized applications that can interact with social media data in real-time.
 By leveraging this endpoint, developers are empowered to create innovative AI agents capable of analyzing social media trends and sentiments.
 These agents can uncover deep insights from the vast stream of social media conversations, offering valuable intelligence for a wide range of applications and decision-making processes.